 Slavishly keying effort to HR just does not reflect the many variables involved in actual workouts.
 If you are anywhere halfway close to the proper effort for a given interval workout type, HR is almost worthless, because even for most long-interval repeats (say 1,000 meters to one mile) HR is continually escalating during the repeat and never stabilizes.
 HR also rises with dehydration, but even in cooler weather where conditions are more “ideal” for measuring HR, there is still a certain amount of dehydration that takes place during any run, just from exhaling water vapor via the lungs with every breath.
 So, what is a correct HR to target for a given effort can be a shifting baseline even during a single steady-state run under ideal conditions.

-And as far as calories burned, well, no serious runner probably cares much about calories burned, unless perhaps you’re an ultrarunner wanting to determine how many calories you need to be sucking down per hour.
+And as far as calories burned, well, no serious runner probably cares much about calories burned, unless perhaps you’re an ultrarunner wanting to determine how many calories you need to be sucking down per hour to keep going strong without bonking.
 But even then, that’s more something you have to learn by experience anyway.

 Potential motivational fuel?
 Nope, really, that’s gotta come first.
 Now, what about those on Strava relatively new to working out, who thought that by getting a GPS watch, logging their workouts to Strava, and participating there, it would just be “cool,” and make something they really didn’t like much in the first place more fun?

 To me, that’s putting the cart before the horse.
 If you don’t see the value in exercise or working out much to begin with, or stick with it long enough to get in the kind of shape you need to be in to really enjoy it (which can take quite a few weeks if you are woefully out of shape to start with), nothing much is probably going to change that.